ikaroruan/HODT/README.md

 # HODT - High Order Delaunay Triangulation
-Development of HODT to be used in my undergrad thesis.
+Development of High Order Delaunay Triangulation to be used in my undergrad thesis.